-You’re asking the right questions.
-Choosing the right food is the single most important decision you’ll make for your chickens’ health, happiness, and egg production.
-This guide is here to help.
-We’ll compare the top Australian Poultry Feed Brands and break down exactly what’s in their products.
-We will look closely at Barastoc, Laucke Mills, and the ever-popular Red Hen range to help you find the best feed for your Australian backyard flock.
+This guide is here to help you avoid my mistakes.
+We’ll compare the top Australian poultry feed brands and break down exactly what’s in their products, looking closely at Barastoc, Laucke Mills, and the ever-popular Red Hen range to help you find the best feed for your Australian backyard flock.

 Understanding Australian Poultry Feed Requirements